China's Oct factory activity likely rose as economy finds footing: Reuters poll

 The official purchasing managers' index (PMI) is expected to have held at 50.2 in October, in line with last month's reading, according to the median forecast of 32 economists in a Reuters poll.
 The highest projection was a reading of 50.5 by Capital Economics and the lowest 49.9 by Standard Chartered.
 An index reading above 50 indicates expansion in activity on a monthly basis while below that signals contraction.

 Policymakers since June have rolled out a slew of support measures including modest interest rate cuts, increased cash injections, and more recently, stronger fiscal stimulus.
-But analysts say this may not be enough for the government to hit its annual growth target of around 5%. headtopics.com
+But analysts say this may not be enough for the government to hit its annual growth target of around 5 per cent. headtopics.com

 The world's second-largest economy grew faster than expected in the third quarter, while consumption and industrial activity in September also surprised on the upside.
-Nomura, JPMorgan and Moody's Analytics all upgraded their 2023 growth outlook, following the third quarter data to 5.1%, 5.2% and 5%, respectively.
+Nomura, JPMorgan and Moody's Analytics all upgraded their 2023 growth outlook, following the third quarter data to 5.1 per cent, 5.2 per cent and 5 per cent, respectively.

 Despite indicators suggesting the economy is stabilising, the government continues to wrestle with a domestic property crisis, high youth unemployment, depressed private sector confidence and a slowdown in global growth. headtopics.com